Do you often venture into the unknown? Are you willing to try something new or does the thought of something outside of your comfort zone terrify you?

 The moment we start asking ourselves questions about failure is the moment we can see where we can grow and become the people we want to be.

-By keeping the mind active, it can help to stave off dementia and Alzheimer's disease, and it can help stroke patients recover more efficiently.
+By keeping the mind active, you can help to stave off dementia and Alzheimer’s disease, and it can help stroke patients recover more efficiently.
 While there is still much to discover about the human brain and how it works, it has been clearly shown that trying new things is great for overall brain health.

 According to psychologist Rich Walker, “People who engage in a variety of experiences are more likely to retain positive emotions and minimize negative ones than people who have fewer experiences.”